wuhaoyu1990/MagicCamera/README.md

 Add Android Studio Project(not finished)

-Add Video Recording Support in Android Studio Project(not finished and have unknow bugs,still lag when take video of 1080P)
+Add Video Recording Support in Android Studio Project(not finished and have unknow bugs,still lag when take video of 1080P),Based on https://github.com/google/grafika

 #Introduction：